 Calor Gas is currently offering £7.50 for empty/unwanted Calor gas bottles if returned directly to a Calor Centre.

 We will accept gas bottles/cylinders that have been used for domestic purposes up to 15Kg size.

-Helium or Party Balloon gas canisters for home use are accepted free of charge at any Gloucestershire recycling centre.
+Helium or Party Balloon gas canisters for home use are accepted free of charge at any Gloucestershire Household Recycling Centre.
 Follow the manufacturer's advice to ensure the cylinder is safely emptied before disposal.
 Commercial and industrial size helium cylinders are not accepted.

 All recycling centres have a chemical bank for your containers of household/garden chemicals and tins of oil and solvent-based paint.